Tubebaum/pltcatan/docs/python/styleguide.md

 ### 1) Indentation

-* Python heavily inforces indentation and as such we should have consistent indentation throughout the entire project.
+* Python heavily enforces indentation and as such we should have consistent indentation throughout the entire project.
 * Only use soft tabs, with each tab being equivalent to 4 spaces.
 * Do not use hard tabs ('\\t' characters).
 For example in vim this can be